 And then there’s the new mare, Sadie.
 Sadie has turned out to be exactly what we wanted for the trail.
 She loads great, hauls great, and trucks on down the trail without fear.
 Kadeen walks quite fast, but Sadie can actually outpace him!
 She’s very sweet.
 I have struggled to manage her temperature control, as she was blanketed in Texas.
 I don’t blanket my horses, but she needs time to adjust to her new environment.
 During this nasty cold snap, she’s sporting a coat!

-As she entered the barn for breakfast, I spotted the wound nearly in the middle of her forehead.
+As she entered the barn for breakfast, I spotted the wound near her forehead.
 It was DEEP.
 VERY DEEP.
 It was pretty clear to me that I was looking into her frontal sinus!
 I kind of freaked out…